patrick-crawford/WEB422-Backup/notes/react-components-2.md

 Finally, the data source used in the example is provided by [reqres.in](https://reqres.in/).
 Specifically, it's the routes:

 * GET [https://reqres.in/api/unknown](https://reqres.in/api/unknown) - for a list of products ("data")
-* GET [https://reqres.in/api/unknown/n](https://reqres.in/api/unknown/n) - for a list of products ("data") where "n" is the "id" value.
+* GET [https://reqres.in/api/unknown/n](https://reqres.in/api/unknown/n) - for a single product ("data") where "n" is the "id" value.